prateekrastogi/consert.frontend/docs/general/commands.md

 npm run test:watch
 ```

-Watches changes to your application and re-runs tests whenever a file changes.
+Watches changes to your application and reruns tests whenever a file changes.

 ### Remote testing